 Your individual treatment plan will be customized, taking into consideration all of your unique symptoms, complaints, and treatment goals.

 For many patients, the root cause of the problem is a nerve that has been injured, compressed, stretched, or stuck in scar tissue.
 Dr. Williams will decide which of his techniques—including nerve reconstruction, nerve decompression, and nerve resection—might work best in your situation.
-He may recommend revising an existing procedure or your case me need a completely different approach.
-Additional surgery in different locations is sometimes the solution.
+He may recommend revising an existing procedure or your case may need a completely different approach.
+An additional surgery in different locations is sometimes the solution.
 Of course, he may conclude there isn’t a nerve issue at all and surgery will not improve the situation.